Skip to content

 ... )

-1. Use concat for merging metrics in form of scalars and Series
+1. Use concat to merge metrics in the form of scalars and Series.

-2. Build the Cartesian product of 4 parameters
+2. Builds the Cartesian product of 4 parameters.

 Combination 16/16